University of New Mexico

 Students should have an understanding of basic thermodynamics, heat transfer, fluid flow, and stress analysis

 It is the responsibility of the student to ensure that they meet the course prerequisites or have equivalent experience.

-Cryogenic engineering utilizes the principles of mechanical and electrical engineering to provide a low temperature cooling for applications.
+Cryogenic engineering utilizes the principles of mechanical and electrical engineering to provide low temperature cooling for applications.
 Upon completing this course, students should be familiar with the principles and common practices of cryogenics and should be able to perform basic analysis and design for low temperature applications.

 The course will cover the fundamentals of cryogenic engineering and provide examples and exercises in the practice of cryogenic engineering.
-Topics will include: properties of cryogenic fluids typically used in particle physics such as helium (including superfluid helium), hydrogen, nitrogen, and argon. properties of materials which are typically used at low temperature; heat transfer, fluid dynamics, refrigeration, instrumentation, storage of cryogens, design of cryostats and distribution systems, pressure vessel issues, cryocoolers, emergency venting, and safety.
+Topics will include: properties of cryogenic fluids typically used in particle physics such as helium (including superfluid helium), hydrogen, nitrogen, and argon, properties of materials which are typically used at low temperature, heat transfer, fluid dynamics, refrigeration, instrumentation, storage of cryogens, design of cryostats and distribution systems, pressure vessel issues, cryocoolers, emergency venting, and safety.
 Applications and practical problems will include superconducting magnet cooling, cryogenics for superconducting RF, cryogenics for targets and particle detectors, cryogen transfer, thermodynamic processes in refrigeration, design of low temperature load bearing structures, design of venting systems, and design of test apparatus.

 (to be provided by the USPAS) "Cryogenic Systems", 2nd Edition (1985) by Randall Barron.
 We will also provide lecture materials and design examples in pdf format.